thirty25/cqrs-ef-core-repository-pattern/readme.md

 public DbSet<T> Set<T>() where T : class => _context.Set<T>();
 ```

-No tagging here, unfortunately, so our implementation is dead simple.
+Save changes doesn't allow tagging, unfortunately, so our implementation is dead simple.
 Now our code to create and persist an item would look something like this

 ```c#
 var blog = new Blog()